CaylaSavitzky/Snake/README.md

 # Snake

-A single page application that plays the classic game Snake.
-This is a demo page by Cayla Savitzky.
+A single page application that plays through a number of variations on the classic game Snake.